Ilio Barontini

-Ilio Barontini (Cecina, Tuscany, 28 September 1890 - Scandicci, 22 January 1951) was an Italian Communist politician and guerrilla fighter.
+Ilio Barontini (28 September 1890 – 22 January 1951) was an Italian Communist politician and guerrilla fighter.
 He notably fought in the Spanish Civil War and in the Italian resistance.

 Biography

-Ilio Barontini was born into a peasant family in Cecina, in the province of Livorno, in Tuscany.
+Ilio Barontini was born on 28 September 1890 into a peasant family in Cecina, in the province of Livorno in Tuscany.
 He joined the Italian Socialist Party at a young age and was a metalworker, first at Breda in Milan and then for the Italian state railways in Livorno.
 In January 1921 he joined the newly-formed Communist Party of Italy and was the first secretary of the Livorno chapter of the party, as well as a local union leader.

 After Benito Mussolini became Prime Minister of Italy Barontini lost his job due to his anti-fascist convictions and faced political persecution.
 In July 1928 he was on trial before the Special Tribunal for the Defense of the State for distribution of subversive propaganda, but was acquitted.

 In 1931 he went in exile in France, and two years later moved to the Soviet Union, where he worked as a technician and attended classes at the International Lenin School, an institution which trained Communist cadres, and the Frunze Military Academy.
 During this period he travelled to China to receive guerrilla training with Mao Zedong's Red Army.

 He volunteered in the International Brigades during the Spanish Civil War.
 He took part in the defense of Madrid and, in January 1937, replaced Antonio Roasio as political commissar of the Garibaldi Battalion, a unit consisting of Italian volunteers.
 Since battalion commander Randolfo Pacciardi was absent for medical reasons, in March 1937 Barontini was de facto in command of the unit during the battle of Guadalajara, where Republicans won.
 This was also the first time where Italians fought each other on opposite side during the civil war.